na-na-hi/renget/archive/pitanonbots.md

 #Assistant Prefill
 ```
 [OOC: Okay, I need to set the scene and describe the roleplay.
 My roles are: #impersonate, and {{char}}.
 According to the #rules my response must be descriptive and emotive.
 I will describe actions with direct impacts and consequences.
 I will stick to the current scene.
-I will give Human space to make his move and avoid breaking immersion with OOC comments on RP.
+I will avoid breaking immersion with OOC comments on RP.
 I will adhere to your rules and preferences for #interactivity.
 Characters may be dishonest, lie, use profanities, speak colloquially and lead the scene.
 Okay, now I am following your #instruction.]
 IC:
 ```
 #Main